 - Finely chopped pistachios or rainbow nonpareils (optional)

 Preheat oven to 325 degrees F. In a food processor, combine flour, sugar, cocoa powder, and salt.
-Cover and process with on/off turns until combined.
-Add butter and red food coloring.
-Process with on/off turns until mixture resembles fine crumbs.
+Cover and process the dough with on/off turn until combined.
+Add butter and red food colouring.
+Continue the on/off turn process until the mixture resembles fine crumbs.
 Process until mixture just forms a ball.

 On a lightly floured surface, knead dough lightly until nearly smooth.
 Roll or pat dough to a 1/2-inch thickness.
 Using a floured 1-1/2-inch round cutter, cut out dough.
 Place cutouts 1 inch apart on an ungreased cookie sheet.
 Press scraps together and reroll.